canonical/ubuntu-frame/RUNNING_IN_A_VM.md

 Once the installation completes the QEMU window should show the WPE website.

+_Note [2021-08-08]: there seems to be a problem with wpe-webkit-mir-kiosk and some websites: https://gitlab.com/glancr/wpe-webkit-snap/-/issues/27_

 The website can be changed using the “url” snap configuration option:

     $ snap set wpe-webkit-mir-kiosk url=https://mir-server.io